sripushpala/Projects/README.md

 # Projects
-*-This repository contains multiple projects I have worked hands-on and demonstrate my skills in the Git profile.
+*-->This repository contains multiple projects I have worked hands-on and demonstrate my skills in the Git profile.